da5nsy/ReproducibleResearch/episodes/step4Doco.md

 ::::::::::::::::::::::::::::::::::::::::::::::: instructor

-Talk about that this scenerio does happen.
+Talk about that this scenario does happen.
 There could be a medical emergency such as a stroke or heart attack.
 They could have won the lotto.
 Or even been offered a fantastic opportunity overseas with little time to transfer.

 Any personal stories here can also be useful if you have them, and are comfortable to share.